MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 In this document, we introduce midfieldr’s basic tools and show how to apply them to data frames of student-level records (registrar’s data).
-We follow a typical workflow to organize these topics:
+We organize the topics around a typical workflow:

 - data
 - population